amirallami-code/binary-search-algorithm/README.md

 ## License

-This project is currently not under any license.
+This project is currently under the MIT license.
 For more information, see the [LICENSE](LICENSE) file.

 ## Contact